Yendis99/UCDavisCyberSec/README.md

 - run; $ sudo docker container start <container name>      (to start the container)
 - run; $ sudo docker container attach <container name>     (to attach to the container)
 - run; # cat ~/.ssh/id_rsa.pub    (copy and keep the SSH public key.
 You'll need user name and the ansible container ssh public key to configure your VM's.)
-- edit the /etc/ansible/hosts file to include your webservers and your elk server ip addresses. for example:
+- edit the /etc/ansible/hosts file to include your webservers and your elk server ip addresses. like:

 [webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

- - run; /etc/ansible# ansible-playbook pentest.yml    (this will increase memory, instoll docker.io, install python3-php, and the docker Python pip modules)
+ - run; /etc/ansible# ansible-playbook pentest.yml    (this will increase memory, install docker.io, install python3-php, and the docker Python pip modules)
  - ssh into you ELK machine to verify you connection is working.
-If you have a working connection goto the next step to run elk.
+If you have a working connection next step to run elk.
  - run; /etc/ansible# ansible-playbook elkinstall.yml   (to install the elk container - sebp/elk:761  w/ published port 5601:5601, 92002:9200, 5044:5044)
  - after running elkinstall.yml, ssh into you container and run; sudo docker ps  to check that the elk-docker is running